Uncontested Divorce in Pennsylvania

 How Much Does an Uncontested Divorce Cost in Pennsylvania?

 As a rule, an uncontested divorce is a lot cheaper than a traditional, contested divorce.
-That's because many couples can get through the uncontested divorce process without hiring lawyers to represent them—which leads to big savings on the normal cost of divorce.
+That's because many couples can get through the uncontested divorce process without hiring lawyers to represent them.

 When you're representing yourself, the basic expense for an uncontested divorce will be the court fee for filing the divorce papers.
 Filing fees in Pennsylvania vary from county to county, so you'll need to contact the Prothonotary's office to determine the required fees for the court where you plan to file.
 In most counties, the filing fees for divorce total between $200 and $300.
 If you can't afford the fees, you can file a "Motion to Proceed In Forma Pauperis."

-Beyond the filing fee, your other costs will depend on whether you get a "pure" do-it-yourself divorce or you need some help with the process.
+Beyond the filing fee, your costs will depend on whether you get a "pure" do-it-yourself divorce or you need some help with the process (more on that below).

-• If you need help to reach a settlement agreement, the cost of divorce mediation can vary widely, depending on the number and complexity of the issues to be worked out.
+• Mediation: If you're having trouble agreeing about any of the issues in your divorce, mediation might help you find solutions that work for both you and your spouse.
+The cost of divorce mediation can vary widely, depending on the number and complexity of the issues to be worked out.
 Typical total costs range from about $3,000 to $8,000, with each spouse normally paying half.

-• If you're splitting retirement accounts related to your employment (like a 401(k) or pension), you'll probably need to pay a few hundred dollars to have an expert prepare the necessary special court order known as a "qualified domestic relations order" (QDRO).
+• QDRO experts: If you're splitting retirement accounts related to your employment (like a 401(k) or pension), you'll probably need the assistance of an expert to prepare the necessary special court order known as a "qualified domestic relations order" (QDRO).
+Fees vary, but they're usually a few hundred dollars.